Kaviswethas/Extraction-And-Verification-Of-Information-From-Semi-Categorized-Data-/README.md

 Here are some common applications and domains where OCR is used:

-Document Digitization: OCR is extensively used to convert scanned documents, PDFs, and images into editable and searchable text.
+- Document Digitization: OCR is extensively used to convert scanned documents, PDFs, and images into editable and searchable text.
 This is useful in offices, libraries, and archives for digitizing large volumes of documents for easier storage, retrieval, and sharing.

-Data Entry Automation: OCR automates data entry processes by extracting text from documents such as invoices, receipts, and forms.
+- Data Entry Automation: OCR automates data entry processes by extracting text from documents such as invoices, receipts, and forms.
 This saves time and reduces errors associated with manual data entry tasks.

-Banking and Finance: OCR is employed in banking for reading checks, processing forms, and extracting information from financial documents.
+- Banking and Finance: OCR is employed in banking for reading checks, processing forms, and extracting information from financial documents.
 It facilitates faster processing of transactions and improves accuracy in tasks like check reading and automated form filling.

-Healthcare: In healthcare, OCR assists in digitizing medical records, prescriptions, and patient forms.
+-Healthcare: In healthcare, OCR assists in digitizing medical records, prescriptions, and patient forms.
 It enables quick access to patient information, enhances data accuracy, and streamlines administrative tasks in hospitals and clinics.

-Retail and E-commerce: OCR is used in retail for tasks like inventory management, barcode scanning, and automatic price recognition.
+-Retail and E-commerce: OCR is used in retail for tasks like inventory management, barcode scanning, and automatic price recognition.
 In e-commerce, it helps extract product information from images and catalogs, improving searchability and customer experience.

-Automated License Plate Recognition (ALPR): OCR technology is utilized in ALPR systems for reading license plates on vehicles.
+-Automated License Plate Recognition (ALPR): OCR technology is utilized in ALPR systems for reading license plates on vehicles.
 It's employed in various applications such as traffic management, toll collection, parking enforcement, and security surveillance.
 Translation Services: OCR assists in language translation by converting printed text from one language into machine-readable text, which can then be processed by translation software.
 This enables the automatic translation of documents and websites.
 Accessibility: OCR helps individuals with visual impairments by converting printed text into accessible formats such as audio or Braille.
 It allows them to access information from printed materials like books, documents, and signs.
 Legal and Compliance: In legal and compliance domains, OCR is used for searching and analyzing large volumes of legal documents, contracts, and regulatory filings.
 It facilitates faster retrieval of relevant information and aids in compliance monitoring.
 Education: OCR is employed in educational institutions for tasks like grading exams, digitizing textbooks, and converting handwritten notes into editable text.
 It assists in creating accessible learning materials and automating administrative processes.

 # 3.Objective